springfall2008/batpred/docs/apps-yaml.md

 ## Battery charge/discharge curves

-- **battery_charge_power_curve** - Some batteries tail off their charge rate at high soc% and this optional configuration item enables you to model this in Predbat.
+- **battery_charge_power_curve** - Some batteries tail off their charge rate at high SoC% and this optional configuration item enables you to model this in Predbat.
-Enter the charging curve as a series of steps of % of max charge rate for each soc percentage.
+Enter the charging curve as a series of steps of % of max charge rate for each SoC percentage.

 The default is 1.0 (full power) charge all the way to 100%.